 Phillis Lewis AKA Freak Nasty has worked as an advocate for victims of Domestic Violence in the LGBTQ+ Community for over 9 years and is the Founder/CEO of Love Doesn’t Hurt which focuses on violence in the LGBTQ+ Community.
 If you ever check out the night life or drag show here or there you have probably seen her drag persona Freak Nasty who has been performing for over 8 years a former Miss Mid-South Pride 2017, Miss Femme American National Star 2015, Mr. Misster 2012, Mister Mid-South Pride 2012, and Mr. Drus Place 2011.
 Phillis works with many non profit organizations such as Mid-South Pride, Friends For Life, Memphis Pegasus Krewe, Planned Parenthood, Men of Hoist, OUTMemphis, and donates her time as well to many others.

-Volunteer and Board of Directors member, OUTMemphis
+Volunteer and former Board of Directors member, OUTMemphis

 The true embodiment of an “ally,” Carol Livingston has generously contributed countless hours of service and enthusiasm to OUTMemphis for half a decade, and has played a prominent role in the Metamorphosis Project since its inception.
 From cleaning up an overgrown lot that would one day house the Youth Emergency Center, to helping write the HUD grant that helped us start the rapid-re-housing program to spearheading OUTBid, Carol’s volunteerism and allyship have made an enormous impact on OUTMemphis’s capacity to deliver lifesaving services.
 Carol was also one of the founding facilitators of PRYSM, OUTMemphis’s weekly social-support group for teens and spent every other Saturday, for years, providing love and support to LGBTQ+ youth.